-Subsequently, on 8 July 2010, the government announced proposals to extend the use of CPI for the statutory indexation and revaluation of private sector occupational pension schemes.
+Subsequently, on 8 July 2010, the government announced proposals to extend the use of CPI to the statutory indexation and revaluation of private sector occupational pension schemes.

-Since then, the government has announced its intention to consult on proposals to change the way in which RPI is calculated so as to align it
+The government subsequently announced its intention to consult on proposals to change

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Common financial covenantsThis Practice Note explains certain common financial covenants used in commercial finance transactions including:•minimum net worth test•gearing ratio•leverage ratio (or debt to equity ratio)•current ratio (or acid test ratio)•cashflow ratio•interest cover ratio, and•loan